When the snow starts to melt…

 …that’s when you know spring is in the air!

 Spring is a beautiful season.
 It brings warmth, growth and of course, new words.

 Speaking about the weather is something English speakers do wherever they are—in every season.
 So knowing how to speak about spring will give you something to chat about with any native English speaker.

 Spring is not just a season—it’s a symbol.
 So many new things grow in spring—from baby animals to sweet-smelling flowers—that the season represents new life and new beginnings.

-Let your knowledge grow this spring, too, with these useful spring vocabulary words.
+Let your knowledge grow this spring, too, with these useful spring vocabulary words in English.

 Spring Means Flowers and New Vocabulary

 During winter, you need vocabulary words that speak about the cold, the snow and even some idioms and sayings.
 In spring, the vocabulary words become more flowery and pleasant.

 You can use many of these new words in conversation, even if you’re not speaking about the weather.
 Some words have more than one meaning, like the words “breeze” and “shower.”
 You can say something is a breeze when something is very easy, and you can shower someone with gifts when you give them a lot of gifts.

 If you learn the different uses of these words, you’ll have words that you can use in conversation any time—not just during spring.